ckz8780/mpg_eightball/README.md

 - Django template inheritance, template tagging and form validation has been used throughout the site
 - Some crude Javascript data cleansing has been implemented on the question submission form to prevent some CORS violations

+### Requirements:

+- Python 3.x
+- Django 2.x
+- Pip (to install requirements)
+- (Optional) Virtualenv or some other virtual environment management tool if you want to run it in a venv

 ### Setup/Usage:

 - (Optional) Create a virtual environment